 Local Law Enforcement Takes Back Unwanted Prescription Drugs April 27

-This news was released 358 days ago and may contain inaccurate information.
+This press release was posted 1,585 days ago and may contain inaccurate information.

 On April 27 from 10 a.m. to 2 p.m. local law enforcement and the U.S. Drug Enforcement Administration (DEA) will give the public another opportunity to properly dispose of unused, unneeded, and/or expired prescription medications.

 Area drop off locations will be held at the following sites from 10 a.m. to 2 p.m.
 The service is free and anonymous.